sarahcmastiur/ai-agent-text-refinery/README.md

 This system consists of five modular agents, each leveraging OpenAI's GPT API to perform targeted transformations on user-provided text.

 ### 1. ClarityAgent – Improve Grammar & Clarity
-Use Case: Enhances readability and professionalism by refining grammar, punctuation, and sentence structure.
+Use Case: Enhances readability and professionalism by refining grammar, punctuation, and sentence structure.\n Prompt:\n
-Prompt:
 “Improve the clarity and grammar of the following text without changing its meaning.”

 ### 2. ToneRewriterAgent – Adjust Tone of Text